 The Directors have been advised that the ICAV is an investment undertaking within the meaning of section 739B TCA and therefore is not chargeable to Irish tax on its relevant income or relevant gains so long as the ICAV is resident for tax purposes in Ireland.
-The ICAV will be resident for tax purposes in Ireland.
+The ICAV will be resident for tax purposes in Ireland if it is centrally managed and controlled in Ireland.
 It is intended that the Directors of the ICAV will conduct the affairs of the ICAV in a manner that will allow for this.